bowman2001/perplexdoc/content/doc/basic/quote/index.md

 ## Inline Quotes

-Quotes in the running text need to be enclosed by quotation marks.
+Quotes in the running text just need to be enclosed by quotation marks.

 When we type `“I quote you”` we simply get “I quote you”.
 {.p-big}

-But our keyboard usually doesn't show these typographically correct quotation marks.
-That's why we often use simpler characters, which get replaced by our software.
+But our keyboard usually doesn't show these typographically correct _curly_ quotation marks and we like to use the directly available straight ones, which get then replaced by our software.

 ### Substitution of English quotation marks

-Hugo replaces the typographically dumb straight quotes with the correct curly ones by default — this is the work of the  [typographer extension]({{< relref "doc/extended/typographer" >}}).
-We can simply place {#"} — the straight quote — around English quotes:
+Hugo replaces the typographically dumb straight quotes with the correct curly ones by default — this is the responsibility of the  [typographer extension]({{< relref "doc/extended/typographer" >}}).
+We can use {#"} — straight quotes — like this:

 `"An inline quote"`&emsp;for&emsp;"An inline quote" {.p-big}

-And a quote inside a quote is marked with {#\'} — the single straight quote:
+And a single word or a quote inside a quote is marked with {#\'} — single straight quotes:

 `"A quote 'inside'"`&emsp;for&emsp;"A quote 'inside'" {.p-big}

 ### In French, Swiss and German (partially)

-We can open French and Swiss quotes with two {#<} and close them with two {#>} angled brackets.
-They get replaced with guillemets (not guillemots!).
+We can open French and Swiss quotes with two {#<} angled brackets and close them with two {#>} in the other direction.
+They get replaced with nice guillemets (not guillemots!).

 `<<Pardon my French>>`&emsp;for&emsp;<<Pardon my French>> {.p-big}

-In German publishing we often find guillemets the other way around:
+In German publishing we usually find guillemets the other way around:

 `>>Zahnstocher<<`&emsp;for&emsp;>>Zahnstocher<<
 {.p-big}

-But we get into trouble with these, when we start a line with `>>`, because the `>` is also the Markdown sign for a following [quotation block]({{< relref "#blockquote" >}}).
+But we get into trouble with these, when we start a line with `>>`, because the `>` is also the sign for a [quotation block]({{< relref "#blockquote" >}}).
 We can begin the line with an invisible entity like the zero width joiner `&zwj;` for a quick workaround:

 &zwj;>>Noch einen Zahnstocher, bitte!<<
 {.p-big}

 ### General Solutions

-Because there are currently no replacement extension available for other languages, we need to think about a way to include them more directly
+Because the typographer can't handle other languages, we need to think about a way to include them directly

 1. We can learn some _keyboard shortcuts_ to include often needed punctuation.
-But they depend on the operating system and the language.
+They depend on the operating system and the keyboard layout.
 On some systems, they are relatively easy to remember, on others, they are practically useless.
+But you could give it at least a try and look them up for your configuration.
+Maybe they are useful.

 2. We can always use [HTML entities]({{< relref "specialchar" >}}).
 We get the German _Gänsefüßchen_&ensp;&bdquo;&nbsp;and&nbsp;&ldquo;&nbsp; with `&bdquo;` and `&ldquo;` for example.
 Entities look weird in text files, but the result is as good as the original Unicode glyphs.

 {{< mnote up=11 >}}
-It’s technically possible to replace them later automatically with Unicode glyphs, but until now I’ve found no simple piece of software I can recommend.
+It’s possible to replace them later automatically with Unicode glyphs and maybe your editor has a plugin for that.
 {{< /mnote >}}

 ## Blockquote